 The judge has to distinguish between a hostile witness and an unfavourable witness.
 Just because you give unhelpful or unfavourable evidence does not mean the person calling you can attack your credibility.

 What happens if I am ruled as a hostile witness?

 Also, the calling barrister cannot ask leading questions to get you to say what they want.

 If the judge decides you are a hostile witness, the barrister calling you can:

 - Cross-examine you

-- Cross-examine you on your previous statement made before the trial.
+- Cross-examine you on the statement you made before the trial

-If you are cross-examined on your previous statement, that statement is only evidence of your inconsistency and is not proof of the facts contained in the statement.
+If you are cross-examined on your previous statement, that statement is only used as evidence of your inconsistency, it is not proof of the facts contained in the statement.

 For more detailed information you should seek legal advice.

 Procedure followed when a witness is declared hostile

 The following procedure is followed if a witness is accused of contradicting their previous statement while in the witness box: